cozy/cozy-tutorial/README.md

 # Description

 Cozy Template is a template project to start quickly your own application.
-Just fork it and start coding focusing on your features !
+Just fork it and code while focusing only on your features !

 # About Cozy